-Configure a Google Workspace account for Access for SaaS · Cloudflare for Teams documentation
+Configure a Google Workspace account for Access for SaaS

 Select Setup SSO with a third party identity provider.

-Create an application on the Teams Dashboard
+Create an application on the Zero Trust Dashboard

-On the Teams Dashboard, navigate to Access > Applications and create a SaaS application.
+On the Zero Trust Dashboard, navigate to Access > Applications and create a SaaS application.

 Follow this guide to collect the Entity ID and Assertion Consumer Service URL to add to your application: